 The Biltmore Estate is a very popular tourist attraction in Asheville, North Carolina.
 In fact, while Asheville is known for many wonderful things, it is perhaps best known for this unique American estate.

 The Biltmore encompasses 8,000 acres with a 178,926 square foot Chateauesque-style mansion.
 Built by George Washington Vanderbilt II over a period of six years spanning 1889 to 1895, it is still a privately owned house today.
 It also holds the distinction of being the largest privately owned house in the United States.
-Even more remarkable for an estate of this size, history, and value, it is still in the Vanderbilt family, being currently owned by a descendant of George Washington Vanderbilt II.
+Even more remarkable for an estate of this size, history, and value, it is still in the Vanderbilt family, is currently owned by a descendant of George Washington Vanderbilt II.
 It is considered a remarkable architectural example of America’s Gilded Age.

 Vanderbilt was the youngest son of William Henry Vanderbilt and Maria Louisa Kissam.
 As a young man, he began making regular visits to Asheville with his mother, and fell in love with the region, as so many others do.
 The scenery in the Asheville area is gorgeous year round, and the temperature is always pleasing because the city is in a picturesque valley.
 It rarely gets too hot or too cold, regardless of what temperatures the surrounding towns are experiencing.